Generative APIs FAQ

 Specifications

-What are the SLAs applicable to Generative APIs?
+What are the SLAs applicable to Generative APIs - Serverless?

-Generative APIs targets a 99.9% monthly availability rate detailed in Service Level Agreement for Generative APIs.
+Generative APIs - Serverless targets a 99.9% monthly availability rate, as detailed in Service Level Agreement - Generative APIs.

-What are the performance guarantees (vs Managed Inference)?
+What are the performance guarantees for Serverless (vs Dedicated Deployment)?

-Generative APIs is optimized and monitored to provide reliable performance in most use cases, but does not strictly guarantee performance as it depends on many client-side parameters.
-We recommend using Managed Inference (dedicated deployment capacity) for applications with critical performance requirements.
+Generative APIs - Serverless is optimized and monitored to provide reliable performance in most use cases, but does not strictly guarantee performance as it depends on many client-side parameters.
+We recommend using Generative APIs - Dedicated Deployment (dedicated deployment capacity) for applications with critical performance requirements.

-As an order of magnitude, for Chat models, when performing request with stream activated:
+As an order of magnitude, for Chat models, when performing requests with stream activated:

 - Time to first token should be less than